yegor256/blog/_posts/2017/feb/2017-02-28-too-many-classes.md

 d) constructors [must be]({% pst 2015/may/2015-05-07-ctors-must-be-code-free %}) code-free;
 e) objects must expose fewer than five public methods (Section 3.1 of [Elegant Objects](/elegant-objects.html)).

+{% quote Types in OOP constitute your vocabulary, which explains the world around your code. %}

 The biggest concern, of course, is maintainability: "If, instead of 50 longer classes, we had 300 shorter ones, then the code would be way less readable."
 This will most certainly happen if you design them wrong.